morganthomas/winning-arguments/winning-arguments.md

 * For **verbs** we will use ordinary English verbs, e.g. "loves."
 * The following are all the **connective words:** **if**, **then**, **and**, **or**, **not**, **for**, **all**, **some**, **is**.

 An **object term** (of our presentation of first-order logic) is a variable name or an object literal.
-In other words it is any piece of syntax that can denote an object.
+In other words an object term is any piece of syntax that can denote an object.

 We will also need notations for variables ranging over different types of words: